markomanninen/hyml/doc/minimal.rst

     (require (hyml.minimal (*)))

-This will load the next macros for usage
+This will load the next macros for usage:

 - main markup macro: ``ml``
 - ``defvar`` and ``deffun`` macros for custom variable and function setter